 ASMA ARSHAD MAHMOOD

-Asma is an internationally known visual artist and the Artistic Director for Canadian Community Arts Initiative.
-An internationally known visual artist/curator and York University alumni, Mahmood has previously served on the boards of SAVAC, Chair for Art City in St James Town, Toronto, Community Editorial Board of Toronto Star and Mississauga Arts Council.
-Asma has extensive experience in community development and a project related to arts and entertainment and as the artistic Director of Promenade Gallery and co-founder of Mosaic festival, RTC and other artistic initiatives.
-She was also the first voluntary Festival director of MOSAIC festival from 2006 - 2011.As the artistic director of CCAI, Mahmood oversees annual programing, projects and grants.
+Asma is an internationally known visual artist and the Artistic Director for the CCAI.
+A York University alumni, Mahmood has previously served on the boards of SAVAC, Chair for Art City in St James Town, Toronto, Community Editorial Board of Toronto Star and Mississauga Arts Council.
+Asma has extensive experience in community development and arts and entertainment industry working as the Artistic Director of Promenade Gallery and co-founder of Mosaic festival, RTC and other artistic initiatives.
+She was also the first Festival director of MOSAIC festival from 2006 - 2011.As the artistic director of CCAI, Mahmood oversees annual programing, projects and grants.
 She also represents the organization on various international forums.
 She is recipient of Queen Diamond Jubilee Medal for her services in the field of art and culture.

 Shaifali Ranjan was appointed the Chair by the Board of Directors in 2015.
 Ranjan works in the financial industry as expert in leading sizable IT programs.
 Always engaged with technology and management, Shaifali involves herself with art and culture by providing hands on support to organizations such as Mosaic.
 Formally trained in Kathak dance from India she has performed on many occasions and events.
 Having joined Mosaic team in 2013, Shaifali has carved a unique space for her passion by expanding her volunteer work in the field of art and culture through various projects of CCAI including MISAFF, Mosaic Fest and RTC.